petersonjonath/personalwebpage/talks.md

 ---

 ---
-<center> invited lectures </center>
+invited lectures
 ---

-- “The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
+“The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
 Columbia University/Union Theological Seminary, October 2023.
 New York, NY.

--“Marks of the Pen: Bodily Branding and Scholarly Practice in Early Modern South Asia.”
+“Marks of the Pen: Bodily Branding and Scholarly Practice in Early Modern South Asia.”
 The Parekh Institute of Indian Thought, Centre for the Study of Developing Societies, July 2023.
 New Delhi, India.

--“Courtly Debate and its Discontents.” *Age of Vedānta Research Group*.
+“Courtly Debate and its Discontents.” *Age of Vedānta Research Group*.
 University of Chicago, October 2022.
 Chicago, IL.

--“An Ocean at River’s Edge: Reading the Vedas in Eighteenth Century Pandharpur.”
+“An Ocean at River’s Edge: Reading the Vedas in Eighteenth Century Pandharpur.”
 Hebrew University of Jerusalem, August, 2022.

--“Polemics and Power in Early Modern South Asia.”
+“Polemics and Power in Early Modern South Asia.”
 Stanford University, April, 2022.
 Stanford, CA.

--“The Limits of Exegesis in Early Modern South Asia.” *Practices of Commentary Collaborative Research Group*.
+“The Limits of Exegesis in Early Modern South Asia.” *Practices of Commentary Collaborative Research Group*.
 University of Toronto, January, 2021.
 Toronto, ON.

--"*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University, November, 2019.
+"*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University, November, 2019.
 Stanford, CA.

--"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*, November 2018.
+"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*, November 2018.
 Puducherry, India.

+---
-<center> conference papers </center>
+conference papers
+---